Triple Layer Chocolate Cake!

 It seems that whenever I make this cake, it’s for a special occasion, like a birthday party, fathers day, Easter, etc, so I can’t afford for there to be any mishaps.

 I’ve never made it per the directions and just greased and floured the pans.

-I always line the bottoms with parchment the spray heavily with nonstick cooking spray.
+I always line the bottoms with parchment then spray heavily with nonstick cooking spray.

-I’ve always had perfect release from the pans that way.
+I’ve always had a perfect release from the pans that way.